andre-gnandt/linear-substrings/README.md

 # linear-substrings
-A linear algorithm that finds the lexicographically last substring for any sub-length of any given String

 Given any string S the algorithm will determine the lexicographically last substring of S in O(n) time, where n = length of S.